Fogwing Industrial Cloud

 In this types of plant maintenance activity, maintenance technicians thoroughly analyze the root cause of the problem and determine the best course of action to rectify it.
 It might involve replacing faulty parts, repairing damaged components, or even redesigning certain elements to prevent future issues.

-4. Condition Monitoring Maintenance
+4. Condition Based Maintenance

 Condition monitoring is a crucial types of plant maintenance that continuously monitors equipment and systems to identify potential issues or asset failures.
 This collected data helps organizations detect early signs of malfunctioning before they escalate into major problems.